CSCfi/imagebuilder/README.md

 Fetches and deprecates images for openstack.
 Images to be fetched/deprecated can be defined within the input.json file which the python script reads.

-qemu-utils is required for this script to function properly.
+The package `qemu-utils` is required for this script to function properly.

-Please remember to define the cloud and the network being used in `.env`.
+Please remember to define CLOUD and NETWORK in your shell.

 input.json should look something like this.
 ```json